-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Additional, targeted support and provision Fun Fit sessions to make physical challenges easier Learning prompts and materials to support classroom challenges Success and endeavour are celebrated with wall displays and targeted children may be specifically selected for the affirmation Specialist, individualised support and provision Safeguarding officers are aware of the agencies to inform when necessary A school built on one floor entirely suitable for disabled access.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Mullion CP School provides a safe and fully accessible environment for children of all needs.
+The school is safe, clean and well-ordered.
+All staff are trained in Child Protection and know who the school's safe guarding officers are.
+Learning walks take place and peer monitoring focuses on creating an ideal environment.
+Health and safety policy monitored by governing body.
+Children follow safety rules whilst moving around the building.
+Fun Fit sessions to make physical challenges easier Learning prompts and materials to support classroom challenges Success and endeavour are celebrated with wall displays and targeted children may be specifically selected for the affirmation Safeguarding officers are aware of the agencies to inform when necessary A school built on one floor entirely suitable for disabled access.
 Visual reminders and cues for children with ASD who find change traumatic.
 Adult support for children getting over medical procedures that require specific personal care or wheel chair support.
 TA support enables disabled pupils to access rooms and resources safely.

-Classrooms are made accessible for pupils with sensory needs: heaters turned off, OHP turned off to reduce noise levels, OHP screens not white.
+My Concern keeps centralised records of any potential safeguarding issues Classrooms are made accessible for pupils with sensory needs: heaters turned off, OHP turned off to reduce noise levels, OHP screens not white.
 Non-white paper and overlays are provided for pupils with scotopic sensitivity.
-Some teachers and TAs are Team Teach
+Some teachers and TAs are Team Teach trained. -- ---